Note: The Boulanger Project is currently on care and maintenance.

 The Boulanger Project is located approximately 40 km south of Cayenne, the capital of French Guiana.
-Access to the project is by National Road No. 2 and a network of laterite roads (figure B1).
+Access to the project is by National Road No. 2 and a laterite roads network (figure B1).

 Figure B1: Map showing the location of Boulanger project mineral rights in relation to the city of Cayenne, road access and regional geology.